weijingwang/top10worldnews/README.md

-# top10worldnews
+# topworldnews
-a program to find the top 10 world news
+a program to find the top world news